lixingguang/stem/README.md

 Here, we pick an index for the initial stem taxon from this set and operate on this index to choose new stems over the MCMC.

 ![](https://raw.github.com/trvrb/mk/master/figures/futuretree.png)

+### Data

+Start with the 402 H3N2 viruses from the [flux](https://github.com/trvrb/flux) analysis.
+These have an amino acid alignment of 330 characters.

 ### Implementation